 How to open a TFSA

-Visit your financial institution, credit union or insurance company to set up an account.
+If you’re 18 or over, visit your financial institution, credit union, or insurance company to set up an account.
 When you go, you will be asked to provide your social insurance number in order for it to be set up and registered with the government.

 How much money can I put in my TFSA?